Health Across the Lifespan: Mental Health (10197.1)

 Required texts

-Additionally, students will be expected to read widely around the topic area, and particularly note the Australian-based and highly regarded, International Journal of Mental Health Nursing.
-This source is available in the university library as an online source.
+Students will be expected to read widely around the topic area, and particularly note the Australian-based and highly regarded, International Journal of Mental Health Nursing.
+This source is available in the University library as an online source.

 Submission of assessment items